A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: A short tutorial on frequentist and Bayesian multiple comparisons A short tutorial on frequentist and Bayesian multiple comparisons

 \subsubsection{Posterior Predictive Check}

 }

-\emph{Posterior predictive} diagnostics attempts to measures how well the Bayesian model (in our case the model proposed in Equation \ref{eq:mod1}) models the data itself.
+\textbf{Posterior predictive} diagnostics aim to assess the accuracy of the Bayesian model (i.e., the model given by Equations \ref{eq:mod2}) in representing the data.

-If the MCMC converges, it will correctly return tuples sampled from the posterior distributions of the parameters, but if the model itself does not correctly describe the data, the posterior distributions of the parameters will be less useful than expected.
+Even if the MCMC algorithm converges and returns samples from the posterior distributions of the parameters, the model may still not correctly describe the data.
+This is where the posterior predictive check (PPC) comes in, to verify that the data generated by the model, using the posterior values of the parameters, is similar to the observed data.

-The goal of the posterior predictive check (PPC) is to verify that the data generated by the model (given the posterior values of the parameters) is similar to the observed data.
-In other words, when the parameters assume the ``correct values'' (the posterior distribution of the parameters), one can ``run the model forward'', in the case above compute a new value of \(x_{ik}\).\footnote{This statement is a simplification in order to provide the reader with an intuitive understanding of the process.
-Formally, the same MCMC algorithm also samples from $ P(X_{rep}, Y_{rep} | M, X, Y)$ where $X_{rep}$ is the data generated from the model ($M$) given the real data ($X$ and $Y$).} The distribution of, for example \(x_{1k}\), that is, all the generated data for the first \(x\) data should be compared with ``the real data'' \(x_1\).
-If the model is appropriate to the problem, the real data should be very similar to the set of generated data.
+In essence, when the parameters assume the ``correct values'' (as determined by the posterior distribution of the parameters), the model can be ``run forward'' to generate new values of \(x_{is}\).\footnote{This is a simplification to provide an intuitive understanding.
+In reality, the MCMC algorithm also samples from \$ P(X\_\{rep\}, Y\_\{rep\} \textbar{} M, X, Y)\$, where \(X_{rep}\) is the data generated from the model (\(M\)) given the real data (\(X\) and \(Y\)).} The distribution of \(x_{1s}\), for example, which is the generated data for the first observation, should be compared to the ``real data'' \(x_1\).
+If the model fits the data well, the real data should be very similar to the set of generated data.

-There are other forms of evaluating how well a model fits the data based on approximations of the leave-one-out cross validation, among them, WAIC (Watanabe-Akaike information criteria) \citep{watanabe2010asymptotic} and loo \citep{vehtari2017practical}.
-We will not go into details regarding these approaches but we will notice they are useful when comparing different models among themselves.
-We will use them further below when discussing alternative modeling.
+Other methods for evaluating the fit of a model to the data, such as leave-one-out cross-validation approximations (e.g., WAIC (Watanabe-Akaike information criteria) \citep{watanabe2010asymptotic} and loo \citep{vehtari2017practical}), are also available.
+However, we will not go into detail about these approaches here but will use them later when discussing alternative modeling options.

 \hypertarget{bayesian-tests-for-multiple-comparisons}{